Extension from Precoloured Sets of Edges: Introduction

 Since Albertson's seminal work, a large body of research has developed around precolouring extension.
 But this research has focused almost exclusively on extension of vertex-colourings.
 One of the few papers we are aware of that deals with edge-precolouring extension is by Marcotte and Seymour~\cite{MS90}, in which a different type of necessary condition for extension is studied --- curiously, this paper predates the above mentioned activity in vertex-precolouring.

 For planar graphs, there has been significant interest in both edge-colouring and list edge-colouring.
 It is known that planar graphs $G$ with $\Delta(G)\ge7$ satisfy $\chi'(G)=\Delta(G)$.
-This was proved in 1965 by Vizing~\cite{Viz65} in the case $\Delta(G)\ge8$, and much later by Sanders and Zhao \cite{SaZh01} for $\Delta(G)=7$.
+This was proved in 1965 by Vizing~\cite{Viz65} in the case $\Delta(G)\ge8$, and much later by Sanders and Zhao~\cite{SaZh01} for $\Delta(G)=7$.
 We remark that Theorem~\ref{thm:planar2} strengthens this for $\Delta(G)$ somewhat larger.
 Vizing conjectured that the same can be said for planar graphs $G$ with $\Delta(G)=6$, but this long-standing question remains open.
 Vizing also noted that not every planar graph $G$ with $\Delta(G) \in \{4,5\}$ is $\Delta(G)$-edge-colourable.
-Regarding list edge-colouring, Borodin, Kostochka and Woodall~\cite{BKW97} proved the LCC for planar graphs with maximum degree at least $12$, i.e., they proved that such graphs have list chromatic index equal to their maximum degree.
-The LCC remains open for planar graphs with smaller maximum degree, though it is known that if $\Delta(G)\le4$, or $\Delta(G)\ge8$, then $\ch'(G)\le\Delta(G)+1$.
-This is due to Juvan, Mohar and \v{S}krekovski~\cite{JMS99}, and to Bonamy~\cite{Bon13+} and Borodin~\cite{Bor90}, respectively.
+Regarding list edge-colouring, Borodin, Kostochka and Woodall~\cite{BKW97} proved the LCC for planar graphs with maximum degree at least~$12$, i.e., they proved that such graphs have list chromatic index equal to their maximum degree.
+The LCC remains open for planar graphs with smaller maximum degree, though it is known that if $\Delta(G)\le4$ or $\Delta(G)\ge8$, then $\ch'(G)\le\Delta(G)+1$ (Juvan, Mohar and \v{S}krekovski~\cite{JMS99} for $\Delta(G)\le4$; Bonamy~\cite{Bon15} for $\Delta(G)=8$; Borodin~\cite{Bor90} for $\Delta(G)\ge9$).
 As noted above, it is not true that planar graphs $G$ with $\Delta(G)\in\{4,5\}$ are always $\Delta(G)$-edge-choosable.